Fossil Fuels, Divestment & Reinvestment

 Investors that own shares in publicly traded companies should continually pay close attention to shareholder resolutions offered at each company’s annual meetings and be sure to vote their shares.
 Many climate and other sustainability resolutions are being proposed to companies in present time within a range of industries.
 More information on shareholder engagement can be found in Investing to Curb Climate Change: A Guide for the Individual Investor.

 Resources for Investors and Advisors

 Investors can screen corporate bonds the same way they screen public equities—avoiding bonds in carbon-intensive companies in favor of companies that offer energy efficiency solutions or renewable power generation and companies in other sectors that are setting goals and making progress in reducing their carbon footprints.
-Other fixed income options include Green Bonds (offered via a World Bank program), and municipal bonds for transit-oriented development and other projects that reduce carbon intensity.
+Other fixed income options at Social(K) include Green Bonds (offered via a World Bank program), and municipal bonds for transit-oriented development and other projects that reduce carbon intensity.

 Mutual and Exchange Traded Funds

 In addition to purchasing bonds directly, investors can add fixed income to their portfolios through mutual and exchange traded funds.
 To find a list of fixed income and balanced mutual funds that consider climate change and clean technology in portfolio selection, visit the list of mutual funds offered by members of US SIF.
-By filtering for “fixed income” or “balanced” and clicking on the screening and advocacy tab, visitors can see which funds in this asset class consider climate change criteria in portfolio selection or invest in clean energy or energy efficiency.
+By filtering for “fixed income” or “balanced” and clicking on the screening and advocacy tab, one can see which funds in this asset class consider climate change criteria in portfolio selection or invest in clean energy or energy efficiency.

 Loan Funds and Microfinance